Stress

 fabric has been specifically designed to provide relief to

-injuries such as lower back pain, lumbago and rheumatic conditions.
+injuries such as lower back pain, lumbago and rheumatic conditions

+.
 The fabric is breathable, lightweight and follows the contours

 an adjustable front closure for added comfort and fit, as

 well as an additional compression strap.
-Stays are provided

 This support can be used during a range of sporting activities,

-at work or at home
+at work or at Football Injury Home

 View